-Transactions that are below the sample cut-off limit are assumed to have the same price development as the transactions that are surveyed.
+Calculations of PPI are associated with many assumptions.
+To begin with, regarding transactions related to the companies that are below the sample cut-off limit, one assumes that they have the same price development as the transactions surveyed.
 This assumption rests on the economic theory of small enterprises as price takers, not price setters.

-When standardized products are not available, a comparable price cannot be reported between different periods.
-This means that the price development cannot be base don actual transactions prices.
+Further, when standardized products are not available, a comparable price cannot be reported between different periods.
+This means that the price development cannot be based on actual transactions prices.
 Model pricing can be used in such cases.
 A product specification can be constructed by the respondent and the price of this model specification, had it been sold, is reported.

-The use of time-based methods is problematic for two main reasons.
-The first reason, is that the method does not capture any changes in productivity that might occur.
+As emphasised in Sec.
+2.2.3, time-based methods are used when it is difficult to find representative products to monitor over time.
+The methods are applied under the assumption that the price development between periods is the same both for the total service and for working time.
+The assumption can be problematic for two reasons.
+The first reason, is that it does not capture any changes in productivity that might occur.
 The second reason, is where the service that is sold is a total service, that is not comparable over time.
-Measuring the price of the working time might not reflect the price development of the total service, although in this case they are assumed to be the same.
-The advantage of time-based methods is that it is feasible for the respondent to report.
+Nevetheless, the time-based methods possess an advantage, namely that it is feasible for the respondent to report.

-The method of targeted mean imputation is the internationally most recommend imputation method.
-The price development of at least three other similar products is used to calculate an imputed price.
+To compensate for non-response, one uses the method of targeted mean imputation.
+The method is the internationally most recommend imputation method, and it assumes that the imputed price can be derived from the price development of at least three other similar products.